Pujakadayat/compiler/README.md

 - [X] Boolean keywords `true, false`
 - [X] Misc keywords `static, sizeof, typedef, const, extern, auto`

-Tokens that we should recognize in the future:

-- [ ] Numbers (floats)

 ## Grammar Specification

 High level AST nodes that we currently recognize: